jadetang/aiven-test/README.md

 #### Datasource configuration
 The metric consumer also requires a configuration for connecting the database.
 The see all the properties [here](https://github.com/brettwooldridge/HikariCP) if you want to tune the data source.

+#### Logging configuration
+The jar is bundled with [Logback](http://logback.qos.ch/), you may specify the location of the default configuration file with a system property named `logback.configurationFile`.

 ### Attributes
 - [Introducing the Kafka Consumer: Getting Started with the New Apache Kafka 0.9 Consumer Client](https://www.confluent.io/blog/tutorial-getting-started-with-the-new-apache-kafka-0-9-consumer-client/)